learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/StripeAPI.md

 - [Sign up](https://stripe.com/docs/development/get-started) for a Stripe account.

 ## 3. Obtain API Keys
+Obtaining API keys is like getting the keys to the payment processing kingdom.
+They're your credentials to interact with Stripe's services.
+Emphasizing their significance and the need to keep them secure is crucial.
+It's like having the crown jewels—you wouldn't want them falling into the wrong hands!
 - In your [Stripe Dashboard](https://dashboard.stripe.com/), go to "Developers" > "API keys" to find your keys.

 ## 4. Install Stripe Library